hijoput4/SharingWare/OTHERS/linux.md

 - Bitlocker.
 This one is obvious, but it does not work under linux so BE CAREFUL when planning a migration.
 - Icue - GHUB - peripherial software.
 If you bought a programable mouse and keyboard, bad news.
 "CKB-next" did a good job with their clone though.
 - Macrorecorder.
 Particulary famous in this place.
-- IDM (internet download manager) there is no real alternative, the clones have half the features and there is no "download video button in the web browser to do it)
+- IDM (internet download manager) there is no real alternative, the clones have half the features and it doesn't download videos, also the clones struggle to intercept downloads.
 - many more.

 ### Ridiculous simple things become impossible: